Horizontal County Logo

 Cumberland County Logo white - Horizontal

-Crown Event Center Committee
+Crown Event Center

-The Crown Complex is comprised of five venues, including a 2,440-seat Theatre and 4,500-seat Arena that opened in 1967, and a 10,880-seat Coliseum, 60,000-square-foot Expo Center and 9,200-square-foot Ballroom that opened in 1997.
+The Crown Complex, located at 1960 Coliseum Drive, Fayetteville is comprised of five venues, including a 2,440-seat Theatre and 4,500-seat Arena that opened in 1967; and a 10,880-seat Coliseum, 60,000-square-foot Expo Center and 9,200-square-foot Ballroom that opened in 1997.

-Information related to the project and the Crown Event Center Committee will be posted on this page throughout the duration of the project.
+Additional information related to the project and the Crown Event Center Committee will be posted on this page throughout the duration of the project.

 Commissioners Approve Multi-Purpose Event Center Items